 How to Choose a Christian Architecture College

-Most institutions that identify themselves as Christian colleges apply a Biblical perspective to all areas of the school, including individual departments, majors and courses.
-Students who choose to attend a Christian architecture college will experience an architecture curriculum that explores concepts like stewardship, responsible business practices and how Christian architects can use their craft to reflect their faith.
+- Christian universities apply Biblical perspectives to all areas of their curriculum, meaning an architecture program may explore topics like stewardship, responsible business practices, and how Christian architects might use their craft to reflect their faith.

 Architecture Program Overviews